Single immediate payments

 Velocity Limits

 All banks have controls in place to protect their end users from fraudulent withdrawals.
-One type of control is a velocity limit, which allows only a certain number of payments, or a maximum aggregate payment amount, per time period, for example, one hour, one day, and so on.
+One type of control is a velocity limit.
+This allows only a certain number of payments, or a maximum aggregate payment amount, per time period (for example, per hour or per day).

-Banks will not publish these limits, as the information could be taken advantage of by fraudsters.
+Banks don't publish these limits, since fraudsters might take advantage of this information.
 Therefore, when testing:

-- Do not make an excessive number of payments from the same account within a short time period.
+• Do not make too many of payments from the same account within a short time period.

-- If it is not possible to make a successful payment, this will be visible in the bank’s authorisation user interface.
-At this point, it will be necessary to contact the specific bank’s end user support team to get the account unblocked.
+• If it is not possible to make a successful payment, this will be visible in the bank’s authorisation UI.
+If this happens, you need to contact the bank’s support team to unblock the account.